lybrown/tiles512/README.md

 Music
 -----

-* SAP by Sim Piko
+* SAP by SimPiko
-* Huge thanks to Sim Piko for generously granting permission to use his SAP in this demo.
+* Huge thanks to SimPiko for generously granting permission to use his SAP in this demo.

 Related Efforts
 ---------------